11 Ways To Stop Spending Money On Cars

 6. So you wanna blow your financial brains out?
 Fine!
 Before you bite that bullet, check out how much it cost to even register a new car these days.
 Then tack on the jaw dropping insurance rates, the $2,000 plus tax bill, and the dealer’s bogus fees that he probably named after his pet dog.
 Don’t lease the car.
 I’m not kidding Stop bothering me if you’re not willing to take my advice.
 Either way, having insurance is essential for any driver.
 As there are many policies to know about, checking out something like aaa at truly insurance could be a good place to start.
 Remember, your safety is important and so is knowing how to keep your family safe on the roads too.

 7. What should you get instead?
 Do the math on what you already got first.
 Fix whatever needs to be fixed if the numbers make sense.
 If it’s looking a bit old, go buy some spray on wax.
 The stuff is dirt cheap and makes an old car look new for just pennies per squirt.
+If you want a change of car but are avoiding leasing, you might want to check out something like the ram cary zemotor listings for used pickups and other vehicles.

 8. Oh, wait.
 I forgot.
 You’re still highly allergic to my ideas.
 Fine then.
 Leave me alone and go play in traffic.